Pfeffelbach: Modern times

 At the time when history was moving from the Middle Ages to modern times, Pfeffelbach had 42 inhabitants who were liable to taxation, making it one of the bigger villages in the Amt of Lichtenberg.
 In 1516, Nickolaus Becker von Lichtenberg was mentioned; he was to be the last local priest before the Reformation.
 In 1523, the parish became Lutheran under Ludwig II, Duke of Zweibrücken (the Reformation had taken hold throughout the duchy by 1526).
 In 1533 came the first ecclesiastical visitation in the Oberamt of Lichtenberg, at which Pfeffelbach was represented by an Evangelical clergyman, as was every other parish in the Oberamt but Niederkirchen.
 In 1609, another Oberamt of Lichtenberg ecclesiastical visitation protocol yielded, among other things, the oldest known list of Pfeffelbach's inhabitants; there were 217.
 After the Plague had made itself felt in the village and the surrounding countryside in 1596 and 1597, 188 people died in the grim epidemic in Pfeffelbach and the neighbouring villages of Schwarzerden and Reichweiler in 1612 alone.
 To add to these woes, a fire broke out in Pfeffelbach the following year, destroying several houses including the rectory, barns and stables.
 Churchwarden Preuel wrote in a report dated 10 August 1613: "Last Friday, a great fire raged, in which the rectory, the barn, the stable and other buildings in the village were destroyed."
 In 1618, the Thirty Years' War broke out, bringing the village its share of great hardship and woe.
 A great part of the population was killed, and buildings were burnt down.
-Further death and destruction came along with French King Louis XIV's wars of conquest.
+Further death and destruction came along with French King Louis XIV’s wars of conquest.
 In 1626, Hans Schworm, the innkeeper, was running the mill at Reichweiler.
 In 1642, according to a report from the clergyman, Bösius, troops of the Duke of Lorraine had behaved most wickedly in Pfeffelbach, and the village saw no end to the misery.
 In 1675, in a directory by Textor under the heading Entfestigungen und Zerstörungen im Rheingebiet während des 17.
-Jahrhunderts ("Decay and Destruction in the Rhine Area During the 17th Century"), Pfeffelbach appears among the villages burnt down by King Louis XIV's armies.
+Jahrhunderts ("Decay and Destruction in the Rhine Area During the 17th Century"), Pfeffelbach appears among the villages burnt down by Louis XIV's armies.
 That same year, only 13 families still lived in Pfeffelbach; by 1688, this had risen to 22.
 Eighty years later, in 1768, Pfeffelbach had 375 inhabitants.
 The 18th century then brought the village a time of general upswing and growth.